swvincent/BibleUtil/README.md

 Completed changes:
 * Make book number (order) public, so it can be used as an ID field
+* Allow book only references.
+Chapter is 0 if none specified.
 * Add ContiguousVerses property to Reference
 * Removed Norwegian language support as I'm unable to support it with the changes I plan to make.